 Each incoming graduate student is assigned a first-year faculty advisor with whom the student's plan of graduate study should be discussed.
 Each graduate student should meet with his or her advisor when the student begins graduate study and at least once per quarter thereafter to review the student's proposed program of course work and research.
-At these meetings the advisor should assist the student in selecting classes for the ensuing quarter and sign a study list approving the courses chosen.
-This signed form will be retained in the student's file in the Student Services Office.
+At these meetings the advisor should assist the student in selecting classes for the ensuing quarter.

 The initial assignment of a faculty advisor is made primarily for purposes of general advising during the first year of the student's graduate career.
 Many students change advisors as their graduate study plans become more specific.
 (Note: In Planning, Policy, and Design, students will be required to formally declare a "permanent" faculty advisor at the end of the first year.)
-A student may change his or her advisor at any time by completing a form available through the Student Services Office that secures the permission of the new advisor and notifies the former advisor of the change.
+A student may change his or her advisor at any time by completing a form available from the Departmental Graduate Coordinator that secures the permission of the new advisor and notifies the former advisor of the change.
 Please bear in mind that, in order to maintain good collegial relations with the faculty, it is highly advisable to discuss the proposed change with the existing advisor.
-At a minimum, students should inform the existing advisor of the advisor change, as a professional courtesy.
+At a minimum, students should inform the existing advisor of the advisor change as a professional courtesy.

 In contemplating a change of advisor, please bear in mind that departments within the School have different policies regarding which faculty members are eligible to serve as the faculty advisor for students admitted to the department.
-Please consult with your departmental graduate advisor and the Student Services Office when considering any change of advisor.
+Please consult with your departmental graduate advisor when considering any change of advisor.